Case Studies

 • Planning events offering Japanese cultural experiences

 Since we had not previously worked with most suppliers essential to the opening ceremony and reception in the region, every effort was made to report and communicate frequently with them.
-This resulted in prompt on-site delivery of building materials, equipment, and supplies required for decoration and catering.
+This proactive approach enabled the timely delivery of materials and equipment essential to opening ceremony planning and on-site operations.

 When specific equipment or supplies were needed, our team promptly responded by personally delivering and storing them before the event.

-To fulfill the request by the client to incorporate Japanese elements into the reception, we added Japanese dishes such as nori maki (seaweed rolls) and tempura to the menu.
+To meet the client’s expectations, Japanese cuisine was incorporated into the reception as part of a culturally focused international corporate event experience.
 We also invited a Japanese taiko drumming team based in Australia who gave a thunderous performance on the day of the events.

 Thanks to our extensive resources and level of communication, the opening ceremony and reception were a great success.
 Officials from ENEOS and Sojitz, and state government officials, expressed their appreciation for the attention paid to the details in the proceedings.
 The highest compliment we received was along the lines of “as expected from JTB.”